tanabee/gas-codelab/docs/codelab.md

 ## Intro

-In this codelab, you can make a application that exports Gmail messages to Google Spreadsheet.
+In this codelab, you can make a application that exports Gmail messages to Google Spreadsheet using Google Apps Script.
 ![Output](img/output.png)

 ### Target